polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/asset.md

 ---------
 ### unfreeze
-Unfreezes transfers and minting of a given token.
+Unfreezes transfers of a given token.

 \# Arguments
 * `origin` - the secondary key of the sender.